neew1152/WSL_Internet-Cafe-Streaming-Server-Debian-AMD64/README.md

 # ☕ WSL_Internet-Cafe-Streaming-Server-Debian-AMD64

-> **Turn your Windows PC into a lightweight streaming-ready Linux server in minutes – no tech degree required!**
+> **Turn your Windows PC into a lightweight streaming-ready Linux server in minutes (depend on your internet speed/host)**

 ---